Special Issue 2025

 2. Testing Techniques:

-3. Design for Testability in IC Design:
+3. Design For Testability in IC Design:

 4. Error Detection, Correction, and Recovery:

-Self-testing and self-checking solutions; error-control coding; fault masking and avoidance; recovery schemes, space/time redundancy; HW/SW techniques; architectural and system-level techniques.
+Self-testing and self-checking solutions; error-control coding; fault masking and avoidance; recovery schemes; space/time redundancy; HW/SW techniques; architectural and system-level techniques.

 5. Dependability Analysis and Validation: